adam-herrala-bricker/wedding/API_guide.md

 The image file is saved to disk storage on the server, and image metadata is added to the database.
 The id for `scene-0` (the _all/kaikki_ scene) is added to image metadata by default, and `isDemo` assigned dynamically based on referer.

+>[!NOTE]
+>The server hosts both full and web resolution versions of every image.
+Because web-res images are so much smaller, all web-res images from the wedding (plus web-res tree images for the demo) are saved to the server disk.
+Uploading and deleting images only affects full-res images.
+>
+>This means an image can only be uploaded using the API if a web-res version has already been added to the server using some other means, creating an additional check on what images can be uploaded using the API.

 Parameters:
 - `FormData` object with `'adminUpload'` as the key and the image file as the value

 Returns:
 - `image` object

+### POST `/scenes`

+Creates a new scene.

+Scene names are generated dynamically on the frontend, so demo requests will have '-demo' appended to the provided name.

+Parameters:
+- `sceneName`
+    - type: string
+    - required: yes
+    - unique: yes

+Returns:
+- `scene` object

+### PUT `/images/:id`

+Updates the metadata for the image with the given `id`.

+While only used by the frontend to change scene linking, it can handle any update to image metatadata.
+If a parameter isn't included in the reponse, the previous value in the database will be preserved.

+Parameters:
+- `fileName`
+    - type: string
+- `scenes`
+    - type: [scenes]

+Returns:
+- updated `images` object (with `sceneName` populated in `scenes`)

 ### DELETE `/audio/:id`

-Delete the audio file with the given `id`.
+Deletes the audio file with the given `id`.

-If metadata for an audio file with `id` is found in the database, that entry is removed from the database, and the audio file itself is deleted from the server.
+If metadata for an audio file with `id` is found in the database, that entry is removed from, and the audio file is deleted from the server.

+Parameters:
+- `none`

+Returns:
+- `Status 204` (no response body)

+### DELETE `/images/:id`

+Deletes the image file with the given `id`.

+If metadata from an image file with `id` is found in the database, that entry is removed, and the (full-res) image file is deleted from the server.

+Parameters:
+- `none`

+Returns:
+- `Status 204` (no response body)

+### DELETE `/scenes/:id`

+Deletes the scene with the given `id`.

 Parameters:
 - `none`

 Returns:
 - `Status 204` (no response body)